ABOUT FINE ART REPRODUCTIONS

 WHAT'S THE DIFFERENCE BETWEEN A FINE ART PRINT AND A REPRODUCTION?

 Although these two words seem synonymous the difference between them is important, especially to collectors.
 A print is an original work of art, whereas a reproduction is a printed copy of an original work of art.
 Original fine art prints are created with the direct involvement of the artist.
 If the master image is created by the artist using a stone or plate, the printing may be done either by the artist or by someone under the artist's supervision.
 The master image may also be created digitally, where the artist begins with digital photography or scans, manipulates the image using software like Photoshop, and electronically prints the image.
 On the other hand, reproductions are created by taking a very high resolution photograph or scan of an original work of art and printing the image electronically.
 The best quality prints and reproductions are approved and signed by the artist.
-In general, a print will be of higher value that a similarly sized reproduction by the same artist.
+In general, a print will be of higher value than a similarly sized reproduction by the same artist.